misalima/api-rest-spring-boot/README.md

-# REST API using Java, with Spring Boot
+# RESTful API using Java, with Spring Boot

 This is a super simple api that implements CRUD operations.
 It saves data in a Java List<> object, and uses JSON requests to exchange data.